RobertClassen/MonoDevelop-Fixer/README.md

 Doing this resets the "LangVersion" property within them to a value matching the newest version required by any script or *.dll in the project files.

-In my case this caused problems with the MonoDevelop IDE which would stop working correctly if the value was set to an unsupported version (no more code-completion, no more syntax-highlighting, no more error checking, no more options like "Go to Reference" (F12), etc.) so I wrote this little package to fix that by automatically setting the property to a supported value again each time.
+In my case this caused problems with the MonoDevelop IDE which would stop working correctly if the value was set to an unsupported version (no more code-completion, no more syntax-highlighting, no more error checking, no more options like "Go to Reference" (F12), etc.) so I wrote this little tool to fix that by automatically setting the property to a supported value again each time.

 ## Setup